Compare any two graphics cards:

 Intro

-Compare those specs to the Radeon R9 M365X, which makes use of a 28 nm design.
+Compare those specifications to the Radeon R9 M365X, which makes use of a 28 nm design.
 AMD has clocked the core speed at 925 MHz.
-The GDDR5 RAM is set to run at a speed of 1125 MHz on this model.
+The GDDR5 RAM works at a frequency of 1125 MHz on this card.
 It features 640 SPUs along with 40 Texture Address Units and 16 Rasterization Operator Units.

 Display Graphs